 Kernel Data Recovery Blog

-Summary: Exchange Server 2013 allows managing size limit of a message and its individual components.
-It helps in improving efficiency of data storage.
+Summary: Exchange Server 2013 allows managing the size limit of a message and its individual components.
+It helps in improving efficiency of data storage and makes space for messages that are above the pre-defined limit.
 Here, we will learn why Exchange has size limits, considerations for setting them, and how to increase size limits.
-Furthermore we will also explore data recovery tool, Kernel for Exchange Server recovery to handle database corruption.
+Furthermore, we will also explore the data recovery tool, Kernel for Exchange Server recovery to handle database corruption.

 Effective mail flow within Exchange Server is essential for maintaining a competent database system.
 The accumulation of large attachments in emails causes unnecessary storage consumption.
 Fortunately, there are solutions available to address this concern.
 By configuring email size limits through the Exchange Management Shell and Exchange Admin Center, administrators can efficiently control the volume of data.
 However, it’s imperative to meticulously plan and consider various factors related to message size limits before implementing these changes.

-Why does Exchange have a size limitation for email messages?
+Why Exchange has a size limitation for email messages?

 When a mailbox is created, there is no limit on the size of messages that users can send or receive.
-Microsoft allows you to manage the size limit for emails in Exchange Server due to several security reasons.
-In the absence of limitations, the server will receive many large email files and create a bottleneck situation in processing.
+Microsoft controls the size limit for emails in Exchange Server due to several security reasons.
+In the absence of limitation, the server will receive many large email files, which can create a bottleneck situation in processing.

 When an incoming email message reaches the pre-determined size limits, then it can cause many problems in the account.
-Some of the error messages are the following-
+Some of the error message are following-

 Considerations for setting message size limits